Buy Recording: ONLINE ROGAN ART WORKSHOP WITH RIZWAN KHATRI (with materials)

 ONLINE ROGAN ART WORKSHOP BY RIZWAN KHATRI

-This workshop is now over and you can buy recordings.
+This workshop is now over and you can buy the recordings for this workshop.

-We are hosting a Rogan art workshop with one of the oldest families practicing this art.
-This will be a two hour class each for over 2 days and will be conducted over Zoom - adults or children above 12 years can join.
-Bookings accepted for first 20 participants only
+For the first time on popular demand we are hosting a Rogan art workshop with one of the oldest families practising this art.
+This was a two hour class each for over 2 days and was conducted over Zoom - adults or children above 12 years can join.

 - Day 1: Introduction about Rogan, introduction to colours, some practise of using colours on paper (Please see a short video for this technique that we have added here)